bitnami-labs/sealed-secrets/README.md

 ### Seal secret which can skip set owner references

-If you want `SealedSecret` and the `Secret` to be independent (which mean when you delete the `SealedSecret` the `Secret` won't disappear with). then you have to annotate that Secret with the annotation `skip-set-owner-references/skip-set-owner-references: "true"` ahead applying the Usage steps.
-This still add `sealedsecrets.bitnami.com/managed: "true"` to your `Secret` so that your secret will be updated when `SealedSecret` is updated.
+If you want `SealedSecret` and the `Secret` to be independent, which mean when you delete the `SealedSecret` the `Secret` won't disappear with it, then you have to annotate that Secret with the annotation `sealedsecrets.bitnami.com/skip-set-owner-references: "true"` ahead of applying the Usage steps.
+You still may also add `sealedsecrets.bitnami.com/managed: "true"` to your `Secret` so that your secret will be updated when `SealedSecret` is updated.

 ### Update existing secrets